QuentinRa/blog.quentinra.dev/proj/methods/index.md

 to the documentation.
 If something needs to be changed, then changing the documentation comes first.

-This is a sort of "design by contact" kind of methods but it sure helps having a clear (and not too long) description about what one should code.
+This is a sort of "design by contract" kind of methods but it sure helps to have a clear (and not too long) description about what one should code.

-**Writing documentation is tiring through** so don't forget **YAGNI** : don't code things that are not needing right now ("I will need this later") because that also means here more documentation.
+**Writing documentation is tiring through** so don't forget **YAGNI**: don't code things that are not needing right now ("I will need this later") because that also means here more documentation.